KaneCohen/active-input/README.md

 ## Options

-minChars:  1,  // Equals or more
-stripHtml: false,
-button:    null, // null or element
-counter:   null,
-input:     null, // null, element, array of elements
-form:      null,

 `minChars: 1` (default) Numer of characters that has to be in input element or textarea to enable a button.

 `stripHtml: false` (default).
-Should counter strip html elements when counting number of characters in the field?
+Do not count html tags in an input.

 `button: null` (default).
 Which button has to be enabled/disabled on input update.

+`counter: null` Element where activeInput will display number of characters.
+Counter is based on: current length - minChars.
+So, if we set minimum characters as 512, it'll show -512 on empty input.

-`form: null` (default).
+`form: false` (default).
 Listen to form data update.
 If anything's been changed, button will be enabled.
+Form elements must have name attributes.

 `input: null || jQuery element || array of input elements`.
 Indicate which element is being tracked by activeInput.
 If set to null, plugin will look for the first input || textarea element in the element it's been applied to.